cgannaway/web-template/README.md

-# Website Development Environment Template
+# Website Development Template

 ---------------------------

-Must have NPM and git installed
+Based on NodeJS and the Gulp toolkit

-Clone this site and run the bat file
+Have NodeJS and NPM installed, then run `npm install` to install packages and `gulp` to build.